ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ### Our Update Cycle

-All of our images are updated latest OS security and pacckage updates and pushed to Docker Hub every Tuesday.
+All of our images are rebuilt with the latest OS security and package updates and pushed to the Docker Hub every Tuesday at 3am UTC.

-### ABCpdf Chiseled Ubunutu Images
+### ABCpdf Chiseled Ubuntu Images

-We now offer [chiseled Ubuntu images](https://hub.docker.com/r/abcpdf/abcpdf/tags) to totally maximise your application's attack surface.
+We now offer [chiseled Ubuntu images](https://hub.docker.com/r/abcpdf/abcpdf/tags) to maximise your application's attack surface.
 These images contain no shell and virtually no commands.
 These are strongly recommended for production environments.

 ### Non-root user